 - The USB key has been assigned to the virtual machine (in the Device / USB menu)

 Select image Armbian

-Etcher automatically selects the SD card.
+Etcher automatically selects the SD board.
 If this is not the case, it certainly has not been mounted on the virtual machine.
 Start the copy.
 Your password will be requested.

 The operation lasts only a few minutes.

-After verification, the SD card is automatically disassembled.
+After verification, the SD board is automatically disassembled.

 So, the system is ready.
 It only remains to follow this tutorial to complete the configuration (creation of a user, configuration of the keyboard, adjustment of the video output …).